 Our business operations expose us to risks associated with public health crises and epidemics/pandemics, such as COVID-19.
-COVID 19 had caused lower hospital admissions and medical procedure volumes, and any resurgence of the pandemic or any new public health crisis could again shift healthcare priorities and cause volatility in the demand for our products, thereby adversely affecting our business operations.
+COVID 19 caused lower hospital admissions and medical procedure volumes, and any resurgence of the pandemic or any new public health crisis could again shift healthcare priorities and cause volatility in the demand for our products, thereby adversely affecting our business operations.

 While we continually monitor the ongoing and evolving impact of the above events on our operations, the overall impact remains uncertain and may not be fully reflected until future periods.
-The overall impact to our results of operations will depend on factors such as the duration and extent of the current global economic challenges and the resurgence of the pandemic or the emergence of a new public health crisis, none of which can be fully predicted at this time.
+The overall impact to our results of operations will depend on factors such as the duration and extent of the current global economic challenges, including any impact from conflicts in Eastern Europe and the Middle East more generally, and the resurgence of the pandemic or the emergence of a new public health crisis, none of which can be fully predicted at this time.
 See "Part I. Item 1A.
 Risk Factors" in our 2022 Annual Report on Form 10-K for a discussion of risks and uncertainties.